bharathkumar-gopalan/code-challenge-ui/README.md

 #### __Other Details__
 1. Logging : The framework uses slf4j and log4j for logging purposes
-2. Screenshots on failure : To be implemented based on my time availability.
+2. Screenshots on failure : Not Implemented , But a listener based approach can be implemented .
-3. generation human readable report : The framwork uses default testNG report which will be available in target/surefire-reports .
+3. generation human readable report : The framework uses default testNG report which will be available in target/surefire-reports .
 It should be possible to include allure report with configration changes
 4. Random test data : Currently the framework generates random email , Please have a look at `RandomUtil.java`
 5. Parallel mode : The framework supports grid and parallel execution at suite level
 6. Ability to run tests for different browsers/OS/Environments by configuring - Please look at the `Configurable Parameters` section